osm2go/osm2go/readme.md

 So you actually have decided to perform an upload.
 You've changed some ways or nodes.
-These changes are currently in the project diff file and you may actually leave and restart osm2go without leaving those changes.
+These changes are currently in the project diff file and you may actually leave and restart osm2go without losing those changes.
 Selecting upload from the menu will first give you a raw overview of what will happen.
 You'll be told how many way and nodes you've changed, how many have been deleted and how many have been created newly.
 Currently